austin-liou/degree-check/README.md

     git push heroku master --force

 Make sure to be careful with this.
-Make sure your app is up to date with the latest version (pull from Github).
+Make sure your app is up to date with the latest version (pull from GitHub).

 ## Testing